 Read more: UK Mission to the United Nations (New York)

 Published: 19 September 2013

 - Updated with links to latest news and further policy information.

 - First published.

-From: Department for International Development Foreign & Commonwealth Office Deputy Prime Minister's Office Prime Minister's Office, 10 Downing Street The Rt Hon Nick Clegg The Rt Hon Alistair Burt The Rt Hon Lynne Featherstone The Rt Hon Justine Greening The Rt Hon William Hague Mark Simmonds The Rt Hon Hugo Swire The Rt Hon Baroness Warsi
+From: Department for International Development Foreign & Commonwealth Office Deputy Prime Minister's Office Prime Minister's Office, 10 Downing Street The Rt Hon Nick Clegg The Rt Hon Alistair Burt MP The Rt Hon Lynne Featherstone The Rt Hon Justine Greening MP The Rt Hon William Hague Mark Simmonds The Rt Hon Hugo Swire The Rt Hon Baroness Warsi